g11baldwin/nodejs-prelaunchr/README.md

 *where secret is defined in config/local.js file and the secret var*

-Note: While the key is validated, this is not an authenticated route, so you may want to remove the route and run this as a script against the db.
+Note: While the *key* is validated when the route is hit, the user is not authenticated, so you may want to remove the route and run this as a script against the db.